brucethemoose/Free-Oracle-Minecraft-Server-Tutorial/README.md

 # What?
 A *free* Minecraft server?

-Yes, Oracle will give you 4 good cores, 24GB and a big SSD for free.
+Yes, Oracle will give you 4 cores, 24GB RAM and an SSD for free.
 This is better than Aternos or even some paid hosts, but you have to configure everything yourself.

 Follow this Oracle guide **to the letter**: https://blogs.oracle.com/developers/post/how-to-set-up-and-run-a-really-powerful-free-minecraft-server-in-the-cloud